 Digital marketing has evolved to the point that it is now a legitimate avenue for all kinds of content distribution, not just social posts.
-The big question is: how will you be spending your money to create a splash digitally?
+The big question is: How will you be spending your money to create a splash digitally?
 Will you be putting it all behind paid media, gimmicky websites, promoted posts, roadblocks, and native content?
 Or, will you create something that gets the whole world watching, and in turn, drives a torrent of user-generated conversations on social?
 A great stunt can garner millions of dollars worth of impressions, and cost a fraction of the price of traditional social media buys.
 Think about it.

-Don’t Rely On Social Platforms To Do All The Work
+Don’t Rely on Social Platforms to Do All the Work

 The great Howard Gossage once wrote “Nobody reads ads.
 People read what interests them.
 Sometimes it’s an ad.”
-That was back in the days of direct mail, newspaper and magazine advertising, but it still holds true today.
-In fact, due to the very nature of social platforms, words are now more powerful in advertising than they were ten years ago when copy had one foot in the grave.
+That was back in the days of direct mail, newspaper, and magazine advertising, but it still holds true today.
+In fact, due to the very nature of social platforms, words are now more powerful in advertising than they were 10 years ago when copy had one foot in the grave.

 People today are inundated with messages across all of the social media platforms.
 You cannot assume that simply putting content out there on Facebook, Twitter, Pinterest, Instagram, and other trending apps will get you noticed.
 You are in a sea of white noise.
 Your message is only adding to that.
-How will you rise above it, and be heard?
+How will you rise above it and be heard?
 What are you going to say that makes a statement?
 We all see thousands of advertising messages every day on our phones, but we only engage with a select few.
 You cannot rely on these social platforms to do the work for you.
 What you post is way more important than where you post or how often you do it.
 Stand out.
 If you have nothing to say, don’t add to the white noise.

-Don’t Work In Silos
+Don’t Work in Silos